 - Ensure you have 'good people' on your side - it’s important you work with a good and experienced estate agent and solicitor, as they will know the best way to deal with gazundering.
 A good estate agent should be in full contact with the buyer and so will be able to update you on their thoughts and advise the buyer against gazundering, if they look like they may do so

 - Ensure you have a 'backup plan' - incase plan A fails, it’s always a good idea to have a plan B. For example, your estate agent could have a list of other potential buyers who they can call should you get gazundered

-- Make sure you have residential abortive transaction insurance - this will mean the legal and mortgage costs are covered, which may help slightly to reduce the stress of gazundering
+- Make sure you have residential abortive transaction insurance - this will mean the legal and house repayments costs are covered, which may help slightly to reduce the stress of gazundering

 - Offer to pay - if there are any issues found on the survey, instead of the buyer reducing their offer, you could offer to pay to have the issues fixed if they keep to their original price